jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 Here is Abstract Factory in a Nutshell:
 > __Abstract Factory is the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) where the behavior declared in the interface is a Factory method that acquires and returns an instance to an abstract declaration.__

 Unlike the GoF, Abstract Factory is not the first design pattern I have presented.
 I’m about halfway through their pattern catalog.
 I’ve covered [Design Pattern Foundations](https://jhumelsine.github.io/3000/01/01/preface.html#design-pattern-foundations), [Essential Design Patterns](https://jhumelsine.github.io/3000/01/01/preface.html#essential-design-patterns) and [Composable Design Patterns]( https://jhumelsine.github.io/3000/01/01/preface.html#composable-design-patterns).
 I illustrated how the Essential Design Patterns work together to create the [Hexagonal Architecture/Design](https://jhumelsine.github.io/3000/01/01/preface.html#hexagonal-architecture-aka-ports-and-adapters-design).
-Hopefully everyone reading this feels comfortable with design patterns.
+Hopefully everyone reading here feels comfortable with design patterns.

 I have previously mentioned Abstract Factory as well in the:
 * [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) series introduction, with a brief description.